-Consistent with its Communication Plan, DEHCR posted notice in the May 23, 2017 and May 30, 2017 issues of the Wisconsin State Journal that a public hearing would be held for input regarding the CAPER.
+Consistent with its Communication Plan, DEHCR posted notice in the May 23, 2019 and May 30, 2019 issues of the Wisconsin State Journal that a public hearing would be held for input regarding the CAPER.
 A Public Hearing was held on June 7th at 101 E. Wilson St., Madison, WI 53707.
-DEHCR posted the draft 2017 Consolidated Annual Performance and Evaluation Report (CAPER) on the Division's website.
+DEHCR posted the draft 2018 Consolidated Annual Performance and Evaluation Report (CAPER) on the Division's website.
 DEHCR read, responded to, and recorded every e-mail received.
-To the extent possible, DEHCR incorporated public comments into the 2017 CAPER.
+To the extent possible, DEHCR incorporated public comments into the 2018 CAPER.
+No public comments were received during the comment period.